sebdemanche/cgi-lab/autonomous-data-warehouse.md

     ![](images/ADW_010.PNG " ")

-6. In the SQL worksheet, create a new user called ocitest and grant the DWROLE to ocitest user.
+6. In the opened SQL worksheet, create a new database user called ocitest and grant the DWROLE to ocitest user.
 Also grant this user table space quota to upload the data later on.
-Enter commands:
+To do this, enter the following commands:
     ```
     create user ocitest identified by P#ssw0rd12##;
     ```